nnhai1991/android-interview-questions/CORE_ANDROID.md

 * What is `Context`?
 How is it used?
 [MindOrks](https://blog.mindorks.com/understanding-context-in-android-application-330913e32514)
     - As the name suggests, it's the context of current state of the application/object.
 It lets newly-created objects understand what has been going on.
 Typically you call it to get information regarding another part of your program (activity and package/application).
+    - And also, Context is a handle to the system, it provides services like resolving resources, obtaining access to databases and preferences, and so on.
+An Android app has activities.
+It’s like a handle to the environment your application is currently running in.
+The activity object inherits the Context object.
+It allows access to application specific resources and class and information about the application environment.
     - You can get the context by invoking getApplicationContext(), getContext(), getBaseContext() or this (when in a class that extends from Context, such as the Application, Activity, Service and IntentService classes).

 * What is `AndroidManifest.xml`?
 [Android Official](https://developer.android.com/guide/topics/manifest/manifest-intro)